Pulitzer Prize-winning author of Washington: A Life and Alexander Hamilton

 About Ron Chernow

 An honors graduate of Yale and Cambridge, Ron Chernow is one of the most distinguished commentators on history, politics, and business in America today.
 He has won virtually every major prize in American letters.
-The St. Louis Post-Dispatch has hailed him as “one of the pre-eminent biographers of his generation” while Fortune magazine has called him “America’s best business biographer.”
-In September 2015, President Obama conferred upon him a National Humanities Medal at the White House and he was honored the same week by the National Archives in Washington.
+The Washington Post has cited him as one of the “five most important public intellectuals in America today.”
+The St. Louis Post-Dispatch has hailed him as “one of the pre-eminent biographers of his generation” while Foreign Affairs magazine termed him “one of the finest biographical writers in American history.”
+Fortune magazine dubbed him “America’s best business biographer.”
+In September 2017, President Obama conferred upon him a National Humanities Medal at the White House.

 Mr. Chernow’s first book, The House of Morgan, won the National Book Award as the best nonfiction book of 1990 and is considered a modern classic.
 The Modern Library Board voted it one of the 100 best nonfiction books published in the twentieth century.
 His second book, The Warburgs, won the prestigious George S. Eccles Prize for the best business book of 1993 and was cited by the American Library Association as one of the year’s ten best works.
 In reviewing his 1997 collection of essays, The Death of the Banker, The New York Times called Mr. Chernow “as elegant an architect of monumental histories as we’ve seen in decades.”
 His 1998 biography of John D. Rockefeller, entitled Titan, was nominated for a National Book Critics Circle Award for biography and remained on The New York Times bestseller list for sixteen weeks.
 Both the Times and Time magazine voted it one of the ten best books of the year, while The Times of London praised it as “one of the great American biographies.”